dstroot/blog-next/_posts/2021-08-12-culture-measure-what-you-treasure.md

 Innovation is one of my favorite subjects.
 It is closely related to communication, because it comes down to whether employees:

-1. Are really clear about what the company is trying to accomplish - the priorities and goals.
+1. Are crystal clear about what the company is trying to accomplish - the priorities and goals.
-2. Have the ability to move ideas through the organization (and how much your company is open to new ideas).
+2. Can move ideas through the organization (and how much your company is open to new ideas).
 3. Feel like innovating is just "part of job", it is expected and encouraged.

 When measuring innovation, remember that it comes in many forms, such as resources, processes, behaviors and the product itself.